 This investment firm offers a suite of exchange-traded funds consisting of companies poised to benefit from such disruptive innovation.

-ARK has five actively managed ETFs and two index funds.
+ARK has six actively managed ETFs and two index funds.
 The firm is led by legendary investor Cathie Wood, who has built her career on identifying neglected and misunderstood stocks.